TimoliaDE/HowTo/docs/team/apply.en.md

 email to <a href="mailto:supporter@timolia.de">supporter@timolia.de</a>.
 We try to complete the application process as soon as possible.
 However, please note that this process may take more than a month.
 Please also note that you must be at least 14 years old to submit a unsolicited application and join the Timolia team.

-It is also possible for players who want to focus primarily on the UHC mode to apply for the Supporter rank.
-For this purpose, a normal supporter application is sufficient, in which, in addition to a short introduction of yourself, your previous experience in the UHC mode, whether as a player or team member of other networks, is addressed.
-We encourage all UHC players to apply in this way!

 Since the <b>Supporter+</b> rank represents a promotion for very experienced supporters, applications for this rank are not possible.